-- Make sure your tests are run via the make check-XXX target(s). - The tests should succeed by returning 0, and fail with non-zero. - make check-XXX MUST NOT create binaries like switch, arp or router. - If you write unit tests for individual functions, please put them under a different target, like make tests.
+- Make sure your tests are run via the make check-XXX target(s). - ► The tests should succeed by returning 0, and fail with non-zero. - make check-XXX MUST NOT create binaries like switch, arp or router. - ▶ If you write unit tests for individual functions, please put them under a different target, like make tests.
 Those will NOT be graded.

 Why?
-We will run your test suite against our reference implementation and implementations of other students, and vice-versa!
+We will run your test suite against our reference implementation as well as buggy implementations!